greninger-lab/cfdna_pipeline/README.md

 # cfDNA pipeline
-This pipeline is intended for processing of cfDNA samples for Quynh.
+This pipeline is intended for processing of cfDNA samples.

 This pipeline takes gzipped paired-end fastq files and a metadata file specifying references, then outputs bams and relevant information.